-Vehicles, such as cars, trucks, construction equipment, planes, trains and ships, (Mobile Source CO) are the largest manmade source of carbon monoxide, making up 77 percent of the total in 2014.
+Vehicles, such as cars, trucks, construction equipment, planes, trains, and ships, are the largest manmade source of carbon monoxide, making up 77 percent of the total in 2014.
 Small commercial sources, such as asphalt paving, make up 19 percent of the total and include emissions for sources too small to report individually.
-Large industrial sources (Stationary Source CO) which require air permits, like power plants, make up only 3 percent of the emissions.
+Large industrial sources which require air permits, like power plants, make up only 3 percent of the emissions.
 Emissions from all sources have decreased significantly since 2000 as shown in the graph below.
-Both sources of CO have decreased on the order of the same amount since 2000.
-Stationary Source CO has decreased 58 percent and Mobile Source CO has decreased 66 percent.